Ever wanted to learn about Paddleboarding? It’s a great way to get the family on the water…

 Other bits you might want to invest in are:

-- Wetsuit boots if you are going to be playing all year round, keeps those toes warm!
+- Wetsuit boots if you are going to be playing all year round, keep those toes warm!

 - A carry strap if you are going to be carrying your board a long way it can help!